bambinos/bambi/README.md

 # Get model description
 print(model)

-# Fit the model using 1000 on each chain
+# Fit the model using 1000 draws per chain
 results = model.fit(draws=1000)

 # Key summary and diagnostic info on the model parameters